Skip to main content

 To keep your projects tidy, I would recommend following these guidelines.
 They may seem slightly fussy, but they pay off when you have many projects, some of which are on different version control hosts.

-First create a top-level directory with a short, generic name like repos.
-For each repository host, create a subdirectory in repos.
+First, create a top-level directory with the name Projects.
+For each repository host, create a subdirectory in Projects.
 Add a subdirectory that matches your username.
 The final directory structure looks like this:

 codeberg.org/